Small Trees For Small Yards (With Pictures) — Identification Guide

 Weeping Eastern Redbuds (Cercis canadensis ‘Ruby Falls’ and ‘Lavender Twist’)

-Weeping eastern redbuds add stunning visual focal points in a small front yard.
-These ornamental weepers are famous for their outstanding spring blooms consisting of dark rose or red-rose flowers.
-Additionally, they have heart-shaped dark red leaves.
-But the unique weeping habit makes these redbuds stars in compact landscapes.
+Weeping eastern redbuds add stunning visual focal points to a small front yard.
+These ornamental trees are renowned for their outstanding spring blooms, featuring dark rose or red-rose flowers.
+Furthermore, they have heart-shaped, dark red leaves.
+However, it’s the distinctive weeping habit that truly makes these redbuds stand out in compact landscapes.

 Ornamental weeping redbud trees grow 5 to 6 ft.
 (1.5 – 1.8 m) tall and up to 8 ft.
 (2.4 m) wide.
 For best results, plant the tree in full sun in a front or back garden, ensuring it gets some shade on the hottest summer days.
 They thrive in USDA zones 5 to 9.